tecki/ebpfcat/ebpfcat/ebpf.rst

 Array Maps
 ~~~~~~~~~~

-Array maps are share memory between EBPF programs and user space.
+Array maps are share memory between eBPF programs and user space.
 All programs
 as well as user space are accessing the memory at the same time, so concurrent
 access may lead to problems.
 An exception is the in-place addition operator
 `+=`, which works under a lock, but only if the variable is of 4 or 8